Software Interface Guide

 We discuss three scenarios of software interaction with Surveyor

-If you wish to control Surveyor directly during capture the main interface will be the packet which your software will send to Surveyor to control its operation.
+If you wish to control Surveyor directly during capture the main interface will be the SET_PING_PARAMETERS packet which your software will send to Surveyor to control its operation.
 Surveyor has an internal IMU which provides pitch and roll information, but to geolocate the points that Surveyor collects you will need to provide heading and position from other sources.

 If Surveyor does have a connection to an NTP server the output packets will be time stamped with UTC time.
 In this case you could log the Surveyor output packets verbatim in one file and record heading and position (also UTC time stamped) in a separate file to be subsequently merged during a post processing step.